satand/strimzi-mirroring/README.md

 ### Deploy MirrorMaker2 (MM2) in the backup cluster

-Create the mm2 pod (in production environments increase its replicas) in the backup cluster to manage kafka mirroring from primary to backup kafka clusters and wait it to be ready:
+Create the MM2 pod (in production environments increase its replicas) in the backup cluster to manage kafka mirroring from primary to backup kafka clusters and wait it to be ready:

 ```bash
 kubectl --context kind-backup apply -f backup/mm2.yaml -n kafka
 kubectl --context kind-backup wait kafkamirrormaker2/mm2 --for=condition=Ready --timeout=500s -n kafka
 ```

-There are a lot of thing to notice in the created mm2 resource.
-The most important things are:
+There are a lot of notable things in the created MM2 resource:
 * in the clusters section
   * for the source cluster
-    * the bootstrapServers field with the value 'streams-cluster-kafka-mirroring-bootstrap.kafka.svc.clusterset local:9093'.
-It's the hostname and port of mirroring bootstrap service of the primary kafka cluster exported via submariner.
-This service will give MM2 client its list of mirroring kafka broker services and, because they are available from backup cluster (where mm2 is deployed), we have specified in the mirroring listener of primary kafka cluster the advertised host of each broker using the hostnames in the domain 'clusterset.local' (the domain resolved by submariner DNS services).
+    * the bootstrapServers field with the value 'streams-cluster-kafka-mirroring-bootstrap.kafka.svc.clusterset local:9093' is the hostname and port of the mirroring bootstrap service of the primary kafka cluster exported via Submariner.
+This service will give MM2 client its list of mirroring kafka broker services and, because they are available from backup cluster (where MM2 is deployed), we have specified in the mirroring listener of primary kafka cluster the advertised host of each broker using the hostnames in the domain 'clusterset.local' (the domain resolved by Submariner DNS service).
       ```bash
         - name: mirroring
         port: 9093